Ukraine war, tensions with China loom over big Bali summit

 China has remained somewhat insulated from soaring inflation, mainly because it is struggling to reverse an economic slump that is weighing on global growth.

 The Chinese economy, the world’s second largest, grew at a 3.9% pace in the latest quarter.
-But economists say activity is slowing under the pressure of pandemic controls, a crackdown on technology companies and a downturn in the real estate sector, a vital driver of demand and a source of millions of jobs.
+But economists say activity is slowing under the pressure of pandemic controls, a crackdown on technology companies and a downturn in the real estate sector.

 Forecasters have cut estimates of China’s annual economic growth to as low as 3%.
 That would be less than half of last year’s 8.1% and the second lowest in decades.